alexbud1/alexbud1/README.md

 I've started my my programmer way from Pascal, then I've learned basics of HTML and CSS.
 My next aim was JavaScript, which I had successfully studied.
 Also I'm good at Django and developing python scripts including Selenium and others.

 * 🌍  I'm based in Kyiv
-* 🧠  I'm learning Currently I'm learning React and Django Rest Framework
+* 🧠  Currently I'm learning React and Django Rest Framework
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills